Iditbnaya/AVDTerraformAzureAutomation/README.md

 # AVDTerraformAzureAutomation
-Creating a non-persistent AVD environment by Creating and deleting the env every day using Terraform and Azure automation
+Creating a non-persistent AVD environment by deploying and deleting the env every day using Terraform and Azure automation

 Steps: